About the Bloggers

 Giovanna Chesler (2009 – 2010) is a filmmaker, media producer, and Assistant Professor in Communication Arts at Marymount Manhattan College.
 She directs and produces new media projects and documentary and narrative films addressing themes of the body, sexuality, and gender.
 You may have seen her film Period: The End of Menstruation?.

-Paula Derry (2012 – present) is a health psychologist who works independently as Paula Derry Enterprises in Health Psychology.
+Paula Derry (2012 – 2014) is a health psychologist who works independently as Paula Derry Enterprises in Health Psychology.
 A researcher and theorist, her work on menopause spans explicating the normal course of menopause; psychotherapy, health, and adult-developmental issues; research ethics and analyses of methodologies.
 She currently is collaborating on research on chaos theory and the menstrual cycle and is interested, more broadly, in relationships between biology and culture.
 She is also a shiatsu bodywork practitioner.
 She is a member of the SMCR board and a former editor of the Society’s newsletter.

 Heather Dillaway (2010 – present) is an Associate Professor and Director of Graduate Studies in Sociology at Wayne State University.
 Her primary research project is an exploration of women’s experiences of menopause and midlife, although she also writes about aging, motherhood, and childbirth.

-Mindy Erchull [Associate Editor] (2011- present) is an Associate Professor of Psychology at University of Mary Washington.
+Mindy Erchull [Associate Editor] (2011- 2013) is an Associate Professor of Psychology at University of Mary Washington.
 Her research interests include objectification, feminism, psychological aspects of reproductive health, social psychology, health psychology, psychology of women, women’s health, social influence, and statistics and research methods.

 Breanne Fahs (2012 – present ) is an Associate Professor of Women and Gender Studies at Arizona State University and a practicing clinical psychologist.
 Her recent book, Performing Sex: The Making and Unmaking of Women’s Erotic Lives, explores sexual quandaries like women faking orgasm, performative bisexuality, and women’s Viagra.
 She has also published pieces on sex during menstruation and women’s experiences with growing body hair in journals like Gender & Society and Feminism & Psychology.
 Learn more about Breanne and her work at her website, BreanneFahs.com.

-Chris Hitchcock (2009 – present On hiatus, 2012) is a researcher at the Centre for Menstrual Cycle and Ovulation Research at the University of British Columbia.
+Chris Hitchcock (2009 – 2012) is a researcher at the Centre for Menstrual Cycle and Ovulation Research at the University of British Columbia.
 Her current research interests include the analysis of normal changes with menstrual cycles and ovulation in regularly menstruating women, hot flushes and other changes in perimenopausal women, and the effects of progesterone on hot flushes and cardiovascular health in menopausal women.
 Most recently she has been reviewing the safety of extended use of oral contraceptives to suppress menstruation.

 David Linton (2010 – present) is Professor of Communication Arts at Marymount Manhattan College.
 He is also Editor of the SMCR Newsletter and a member of the SMCR Board.
 His research focus is on media representations of the menstrual cycle as well as how women and men relate to one another around the presence of menstruation.
 In addition, he is the President of the New York State Conference of the American Association of University Professors (AAUP).